jayjaykil05/docusaurus-VueHr/docs/undertimeApp.md

 id: undertimeApp
 title: Undertime and Overbreak Applications
 ---
+Undertime and Overbreak page is create, approve and decline an application for Undertime or Overbreak of an employee.

 ## Display List of Employee Undertime Application
 1. Login to Vue using Admin or HR account.